earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

 ## max values  :     10.75,   59.95
 ```

-Once we have converted our data frame into a spatial data frame, we can then
+Once you have converted your data frame into a spatial data frame, you can then
-reproject our data.
+reproject your data.

 ```r